RandyMcMillan/atoms-bits-growth/README.md

 The interest rate of a 30 year bond has an implicit compact.
 Among those currently at the wheel, how much are they willing to leave to future generations?
 We often evaluate our leaders based on what generation are they?
 From boomers to zoomers and everything in between.
 What if its more complicated than that?
-What if those who are in power have the gun of Embeded Growth Obligations pointed to their head to hit the money printer button?
+What if those who are in power have the gun of Embedded Growth Obligations pointed to their head to hit the money printer button?
 Are they slaves to the system they helped build?